deepthinklabs-ai/seo-indexability-review-n8n/INSTALL.md

 If you encounter issues:

+**Email Workflow Creator**: dave@deepthinklabs.ai - Please feel free to email me if you are running into issues.
+I am happy to help trouble shoot.

 1. **Check the Logs**: Review n8n execution logs for detailed errors
 2. **Test Components**: Test individual nodes to isolate issues
 3. **API Documentation**: Refer to Firecrawl and Anthropic API docs